PennyLaneAI/pennylane/doc/index.rst

-You can also check out the :doc:`Using PennyLane <introduction/pennylane>` section for more details on the :doc:`quantum operations <introduction/operations>`, and to explore the available :doc:`optimization tools <introduction/optimizers>` provided by PennyLane, and detailed guides on :doc:`how to write your own <development/plugins>` PennyLane-compatible quantum device.
+You can also check out the :doc:`Using PennyLane <introduction/pennylane>` section for more details on the :doc:`quantum operations <introduction/operations>`, and to explore the available :doc:`optimization tools <introduction/optimizers>` provided by PennyLane.
+We also have a detailed guide on :doc:`how to write your own <development/plugins>` PennyLane-compatible quantum device.

 Finally, play around with the numerous `devices and plugins <https://pennylane.ai/plugins.html>`_